nvpro-samples/gl_vk_meshlet_cadscene/README.md

 On some drivers there may be issues with the hw barycentrics in OpenGL not rendering the correct result.

-Some combinations of shaderc and NVIDIA driver versions cause the application to hang on `VK_EXT_mesh_shader` usage, use the `-noextmeshshader` commandline option to disable it, and only run with support for `VK_NV_mesh_shader`
+Some combinations of old shaderc and old NVIDIA driver versions cause the application to hang on `VK_EXT_mesh_shader` usage, use the `-noextmeshshader` commandline option to disable it, and only run with support for `VK_NV_mesh_shader`

 # History

-Major releases
+Major feature releases
+- January 2024
+  - added `EXT_SUBGROUP_OPTIMIZATION` / tweakable that triggers `drawmeshlet_ext_scull.mesh.glsl` which uses shuffle rather than shared memory for everything (only works with meshlet vertex or primitive counts being 32 or 64 and subgroup size being 32 or 64).
+This was motivated from [a blog post by Hans-Kristian `the maister` Arntzen](https://themaister.net/blog/2024/01/17/modernizing-granites-mesh-rendering/) to attempt a version without shared memory.
 - November 2023
   - added `USE_BARYCENTRIC_SHADING_QUADSHUFFLE` to fragment shaders.
 - September 2022